NoahFreelove/JE2/README.md

 # JEngine 2.0
 An OpenGL remake of JEngine, a JavaFX based game engine.

-Still lacking key features like a GUI, but it's getting there.
+Still lacking key features, but it's getting there.

 ## Planned Features
 - 2D vertex rendering ✅